centrica-engineering/nucleus-docs/docs/components/ns-progress.md

 A progress component consists of a step count (eg. Step 1 of 3), an optional 'Info' heading statement, a stepped horizontal bar and track indicating the progress made and the step a user is on, and an optional 'Next' comment to predict the next step.
 It also has a 'Completed' status.

-There are 3 types, Standard, Dynamic and Automated.
-Dynamic allows the progress to be advanced or retarded by user input such as previous and next buttons.
-Automated is intended for use such as checking details, generating quotes, etc and will proceed to the next step by itself until completed.
+The progress component can be manipulated in the DOM without the need to reload the component.
+This dynamic behaviour enhances the user experience and facillitates the follwing experiences:

+* Updating after user input
+* Using in combination with other components such as previous and next cta's
+* Skipping steps
+* Going back to previous steps
+* Automatically procceeding to the next step by itself until completed
+* Create "rest" steps that automatically proceed after checking details, generating quotes, etc

 ## Content guidance